-Lesson 1 - Get It for Less
+Lesson 1 - Get It For Less

 - 1. Ask students to give examples of things they bought recently or would like to buy, then identify whether the items are needs or wants.
-Answers could include snacks, clothes, entertainment, etc. (5 minutes) - 2.
-Instruct students to read Decision-Making Lesson 1, Get It for Less.
-Set up small groups (two to four students).
+Answers could include snacks, clothes, entertainment, etc. (5 minutes) - Direct students to read Decision-Making Lesson 1, Get It for Less.
+Form small groups (2-4 students).
 Ask students if they've ever comparison shopped or done anything else to reduce or defer their expenses.
 Ask students to discuss how controlling expenses can help them achieve their goals.
 (15 minutes) - 3.
 Have them work through the concepts with the But I Really Want It! activity sheet.
 Help them understand that some items, like Marcus's textbook, can be deemed needs, as they are investments that pay off later in life.
 (10 minutes) - 4.
-Review the instructions for the Plan Your Party game sheet, and assign it as classwork or homework.
+Review the directions for the Plan Your Party game sheet and assign it as classwork or homework.
 Remind students to apply the knowledge and skills they learned from the lesson and activity about comparison shopping and controlling expenses as they plan the party.
 (15 minutes)